 The most important qualities for being a successful instructor are having a good heart, a good head, good emotional and physical health, high ethics, respect for boundaries, and a deep commitment to making a difference in the world through this work.

 - Kidpower invests in each selected Candidate.
-Each Candidate has the capacity strengthen our organization and our ability to help others, and we pay for their participation.
+Each Candidate has the capacity strengthen our organization and our ability to help others, and we help cover the costs of their participation.
 The heavily subsidized training frees reflect Kidpower’s equivalent investment in the Candidate.

 - You have the opportunity to work with a Trainer and/or a Center Director to develop an individualized training plan and receive ongoing professional growth support.